alexandrelamberty/dotfiles/README.md

 - [ ] Refactor installation from Stow to custom?
 - [ ] Clean fonts, add wallpapers, icons and sounds
 - [ ] Check for security issues, mutt and others need credential
+- [ ] Document some configurations, bash, neovim ... or refer to notes?

 ## Requirements